- Job: Team Leader

-Team Leader, Department for Work and Pensions
+- Organisation: Department for Work and Pensions

-Years in Public Service 31
+- Years in public service: 31

 My grandmother/mother was a…

-My Mother was encouraged in her education even though her Father had died when she was ten.
-Attending grammar school until 16, when WW2 intervened and she went to work in a munitions factory.
+My Mother was encouraged to pursue an education even though her father had died when she was ten.
+After attending grammar school until 16 (unfortunately WW2 intervened), she went to work in a munitions factory.

 Me in a paragraph